CVE-2014-9430

 01 // Technical Summary

 Smoothwall Express 3.0 SP3 is vulnerable to a critical cross-site scripting (XSS) flaw.
-Attackers can inject malicious HTML or JavaScript into the vpnconfig.dat configuration file through the COMMENT parameter, potentially leading to account compromise and system takeover.
+Attackers can inject malicious JavaScript into the vpn.cgi/vpnconfig.dat configuration file, potentially allowing them to steal user credentials, redirect users to phishing sites, or completely compromise the web interface.
+This vulnerability requires immediate patching due to its ease of exploitation and potential for widespread impact.

 02 // Vulnerability Mechanism

-Step 3: Data Storage: The script writes the attacker-supplied COMMENT value, including the malicious script, into the vpnconfig.dat configuration file.
+Step 2: Data Storage: The vpn.cgi script processes the request and stores the attacker-supplied COMMENT value, including the malicious JavaScript, into the vpnconfig.dat file.

 03 // Deep Technical Analysis